Andrew95496/cobra/Instructions/Issues.md

 User issues will be prefixed with *usri:*

-`usri: data that I export to Excel do not open`
+`usri: data that I export to Excel does not open`

+## Documentation Issues

+Documentation issues will be prefixed with *doc:*

+`doc: Cobra Request Object needs cleaner explanation`